hengruizhang98/CCA-SSG/README.md

-# CCA-SSG
+#  From Canonical Correlation Analysis to Self-supervised Graph Neural Networks
-Codes for 'From Canonical Correlation Analysis toSelf-supervised Graph Neural Networks'
+Official implementation of CCA-SSG (From Canonical Correlation Analysis to Self-supervised Graph Neural Networks).